 There is no construction that can be completed without the proper tools.
 And that statement is not only true when it comes to actual physical constructions.
 It is just as true when it comes to web applications.
 In order to make a worthwhile web project, you will also need proper and fitting tools.
-And, in that regard, there is no more fitting tool than VueJS.
+In that regard, there is no more fitting tool than VueJS template.

 But, in order to do so, a quick rundown of what VueJS is, what its pros and cons are, is definitely in order.
 So, without further ado, let’s get to it.

 We are sure that in real life you are more than familiar with Vue.
-But in order to do this fascinating theme justice, let’s imagine for a moment that you, dear reader, know absolutely nothing about it And, on such an occasion, the most fitting starting point would be to define Vue in order to understand what kind of a beast we are dealing with here.
+But in order to do this fascinating theme justice, let’s imagine for a moment that you, dear reader, know absolutely nothing about it.
+On such an occasion, the most fitting starting point would be to define Vue in order to understand what kind of a beast we are dealing with here.

 Knowing the definition of VueJS will help us better understand its pros and cons, which we now propose to consider in detail.